"We hold these truths - July 4, 1776” Tank top for women

 On the front, "1776" and our nation's first flag.

-The shirt is a super-comfortable heather grey stretch tank that is 57% combed ringspun cotton/38% polyester/5% spandex.
-It has a fitted style with side seams and is pre-washed to reduce shrinkage.
+This women’s shirt is a super-comfortable heather grey stretch tank that is made of 90% cotton / 10% poly.
+It has a semi-fitted style with side seams, curved hem, and is pre-washed to reduce shrinkage.

 Also available on a crewneck shirt in antique denim, and a light heather grey women's v-neck shirt, a crew neck shirt in your choice of 100% cotton Made in USA shirt or a polycotton shirt, and a crewneck sweatshirt in light grey.